Nicolae Crevedia: Iron Guard sympathizer

 Still at Porunca Vremii, Crevedia responded to left-wing adversaries of Crainic, primarily the novelist Mihail Sadoveanu, director of Adevărul.
 During the far-right's anti-Masonic campaign of 1936–1938, he mocked Sadoveanu's obesity and urged him to shoot himself.
-In early 1937, at the height of the Spanish Civil War, he contributed to Iron Guard martyrology, depicting Romanian volunteers as "killed for Christ and the Latin race", seeds of "the iron phalanx of tomorrow."
+His invitation to suicide enraged fellow journalist Mircea Damian, who reportedly promised that he would respond in kind, by sending Crevedia a death threat of his own.
+In early 1937, at the height of the Spanish Civil War, Crevedia contributed to Iron Guard martyrology, depicting Romanian volunteers as "killed for Christ and the Latin race", seeds of "the iron phalanx of tomorrow."
 However, later that year he and Porunca Vremii had switched their allegiances to the National Christian Party (PNC), which took fourth place in the December elections.
 On January 1, 1938, Crevedia published an editorial calling for the PNC to take over and inaugurate a "new era" of antisemitic conservatism.
+In May, he was sent by his newspaper to Ciucea, where PNC leader Octavian Goga was dying from bronchopneumonia; Crevedia is therefore a primary source on Goga's final moments.

+As announced by the Iron Guard paper Buna Vestire, Crevedia was involved in the effort to establish "non-Jewified literary circles", and attending one such salon—alongside Șerban Bascovici, Virgil Carianopol, George Dorul Dumitrescu, George Murnu, and Straje.
+He was supportive of Fascist Italy, and its colonial effort in East Africa.
+His claim that Italy had "deflowered the filth of Abyssinia" was reproduced by Dreptatea as a sample of unwitting humor.
+Crevedia soon took distance from the more militaristic aspects of Nazi Germany, expressing alarm that journalists there had become uniformed cadres for the Reich Ministry of Propaganda.
+Before World War II, he had joined the staff of Gusti's new state-welfare agency, the Social Service.
+He was mainly contributing to Universul, which was increasingly favorable to fascism.
+In its literary supplement, he issued calls for a nationalist art, purified of "unhealthy, imported currents".